Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Retiring

 **Explanation:**
-"Pending" is incorrect.
+Pending is incorrect.
 This is a valid state while an instance is initializing.
-"Running" is incorrect.
+Running is incorrect.
 Indicates the instance is operational.
-"Stopping" is incorrect.
+Stopping is incorrect.
 Indicates an instance is being stopped.
-"Retiring" is correct.
-"Retiring" is not a standard instance state; AWS may mark an instance for retirement but it is not a formal state like pending, running, stopping, or terminated.
+Retiring is correct.
+Retiring is not a standard instance state; AWS may mark an instance for retirement but it is not a formal state like pending, running, stopping, or terminated.

 ---